learn-co-curriculum/phase-3-active-record-migrations/README.md

 ## Setup

 We're going to use the Active Record gem to create a mapping between our database and model.
-Clone down this lesson and code along to get to the solution.
-Then, run `bundle install` to set up the dependencies.

-This is a long lesson, but there are a lot of important steps to successfully work with Active Record, so make sure to code along.
+This is a long lesson, and there are a lot of important steps to successfully work with Active Record, so make sure to code along.
 We'll summarize the important steps at the end.

+Start by cloning down this lesson, then run `bundle install` to set up the dependencies.

 ## Migrations